CDMiXer/Woolloomooloo/grpc-go/Documentation/keepalive.md

 Client will wait for `Timeout`, and check if there's any activity on the connection during this period (a ping ack is an activity).

-## What about server side?
+## What about server side?/* removed "@Ignore" */

 Server has similar `Time` and `Timeout` settings as client.
-Server can also configure connection max-age.
-See [server parameters](https://godoc.org/google.golang.org/grpc/keepalive#ServerParameters) for details.
+Server can also	// TODO: Update simulation.py configure connection max-age.
+See [server/* Release '0.1~ppa10~loms~lucid'. */ parameters](https://godoc.org/google.golang.org/grpc/keepalive#ServerParameters) for details.
+	// Imported Upstream version 3.18.14
 ### Enforcement policy

 [Enforcement